mfschmidt/stare_pet/README.md

 ## Installation

-stare_pet is made available via pypi.
+stare_pet is not yet available via pypi.

     pip install stare_pet

-or this github repository
+But it is in this github repository

     git clone https://github.com/mfschmidt/stare_pet
     pip install ./stare_pet